Elohim City, Oklahoma: Alleged illegal activities

 An unnamed source, disclosed in a 1995 FBI report, has stated that Elohim City received approximately 96 yards of concrete that had been transported via 122 truckloads from a local concrete company.
-While the anonymous individual was uncertain of what the purpose of the concrete was, additional sources have indicated the existence of bunkers and weapon storage facilities on the Elohim City compound.
+While the anonymous individual was uncertain of what the purpose of the concrete was, additional unnamed sources have indicated the existence of bunkers and weapon storage facilities on the Elohim City compound.

-This same FBI document noted that a number of sources alleged the community was generating income through the sale of illegal drugs, which were allegedly produced and grown on the compound.
-Similarly, Author David Hoffman claims in his 1998 book The Oklahoma City Bombing and the Politics of Terror that at one time, law enforcement officials had received reports that the compound was believed to be generating income through the sale of illegal drugs.
+This same FBI document noted that a number of unnamed sources alleged the community was generating income through the sale of illegal drugs, which were allegedly produced and grown on the compound.
+Similarly, author David Hoffman claims in his 1998 book The Oklahoma City Bombing and the Politics of Terror that at one time, law enforcement officials had received reports that the compound was believed to be generating income through the sale of illegal drugs.
 He adds that an unnamed source "familiar with the community" had told him about an incident when resident Bruce Millar (a son of Robert Millar) was supposedly "strung out" on methamphetamine.

 Population

-The total population of Elohim City is unknown, but was estimated in the 1990s to be between 70 and 90.

-In 2015, it was estimated that there were about 100 residents, most of them descendants of Robert Millar.
+2020 census

+As of the 2020 census, Elohim City had a population of 45.
+The median age was 30.3 years.
+35.6% of residents were under the age of 18 and 8.9% of residents were 65 years of age or older.
+For every 100 females there were 275.0 males, and for every 100 females age 18 and over there were 222.2 males age 18 and over.

+0.0% of residents lived in urban areas, while 100.0% lived in rural areas.

+There were 17 households in Elohim City, of which 52.9% had children under the age of 18 living in them.
+Of all households, 64.7% were married-couple households, 0.0% were households with a male householder and no spouse or partner present, and 29.4% were households with a female householder and no spouse or partner present.
+About 23.5% of all households were made up of individuals and 0.0% had someone living alone who was 65 years of age or older.

+There were 17 housing units, of which 0.0% were vacant.
+The homeowner vacancy rate was 0.0% and the rental vacancy rate was 0.0%.